Frequently Asked Questions…

 The lie detector test records manifestations of a persons central nervous system from at least three systems in the body whilst questioned about concerns of specific issue, incident or event.
 The examiner will analyse the charts collected and render an opinion as to the persons truthfulness.
 The examination consists of four phases and will typically take between 2-3 hours.
 The four phases of an examination are referred to as the pre-test, chart collection, test data analysis and the post-test phase.

 A polygraph examiner should be professionally trained and have graduated from an American Polygraph Association accredited school.
 Membership for The American Polygraph Association is a pre-requisite for any qualified polygraph examiner.
-However, examiners may have additional memberships with other accredited and approved associations such as The British Polygraph Association or The International Society of Polygraph Examiners.
-Our polygraph examiners are registered members of the three, aforementioned associations.
+However, examiners may have additional memberships with other accredited and approved associations.

 Qualified polygraph examiners should only use the latest in computerised polygraph systems and validated test techniques and should complete updated training every two years, as required by The American Polygraph Association.